There are currently 14.1 million disabled people in the UK with 19 per cent of working age adults identifying themselves as having a disability.

 Yet, despite this large percentage, very few companies still specifically target this pool of talent or provide the right environment to work and adults with disabilities are twice as likely to be unemployed.

-As we mark the 25thanniversary of the Disability Discrimination Act, and recognise International Day of Persons with Disabilities, The Instant Group looks at whether the coronavirus pandemic could finally level the playing field when it comes to jobs and opportunities for those with a disability.
+As we mark Disability Awareness Day, The Instant Group looks at whether the coronavirus pandemic could finally level the playing field when it comes to jobs and opportunities for those with a disability.

 This doesn’t mean that the change to working from home means that more jobs are opened up to those with disabilities.
 Homeworking just further intensifies any feelings of isolation and estrangement.
 Not to mention the disadvantages it presents when it comes to collaboration with is vital for creativity and innovation.